-British Sign Language (BSL) is a visual means of communicating using gestures, facial expression and body language.
-It is used mainly by people who are Deaf or to support those who have a hearing loss.
-BSL was recognised by the British Government as a language on 18 March 2003.
+British Sign Language is a visual means of communicating using gestures, facial expression and body language with its own vocabulary, grammar and syntax.
+It is not dependent upon or related to English and is used mainly by people who are Deaf or to support those who have a hearing loss.

-With almost 40 years experience, Signature is the leading awarding body for deaf communication qualifications in the UK.
-Since we began our work to promote and teach BSL, we’ve supported more than 420,000 people to learn the language.
+Signature is a national charity and the leading awarding body for deaf communication and language qualifications in the UK.
+With over 40 years’ experience, we’ve supported more than 500,000 people to learn British Sign Language.